dodoleonarnci/minecraft-ai/README.md

 #### Enabling Plugins

-Plugins are only loaded if their names are explicitly listed in the settings.plugins array.
+Plugins are only loaded if their names are explicitly listed in the `settings.plugins` array.
 If the plugin name is not included, it will be ignored.

+*Notice:* The `VisionInterpreter` and `NPC` modules of MINDcraft have been converted into plugins in Minecraft AI, which means you should put their names in `plugins` section of `settings.json` to enable them.

 <img src="https://s2.loli.net/2025/05/01/BNLAIKhpsiC5naU.gif" alt="AIC dance with the example Dance plugin." width="800" height="450">